Philosophy + FAQ

 Where do I start?

 The very best place to start learning with us is to take The Beginner Workshop.
 In this 2 hour workshop you get a chance to experience what tango is all about and just as important you get a feeling for us as teachers and dancers.
-Then most students go on to take the Technique Training and Level 1 Series.
+Then most students go on to take the Level 1 Series.
 If the Beginner Workshop does not fit your schedule you can start directly with the Level 1 Class or schedule a Private Lesson.

 Can I skip the fundamentals classes?